Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 2. Willemse T. Auto-immune dermatoses.
 In: Guaguere E, Prelaud P, eds.
 A Practical Guide to Feline Dermatology.
 Merial.
 1999: 13.1-13.7.

 3. Marsella R. Canine pemphigus complex: Pathogenesis and clinical presentation.
-Comp on Cont Ed for the Pract Vet.
+Comp on Cont Ed for the Practitioner Vet.
 22(6):568-572, 2000.

-4. Rosenkrantz W.S.
+4. Rosenkrantz WS.
 Pemphigus foliaceus.
 In: Griffin CE, Kwochka KW, MacDonald JM, eds.
 Current Veterinary Dermatology.
 St. Louis: Mosby-Year Book.
 1993: 141-148

 5. Olivry T. Canine pemphigus folicaeus: an update on pathogenesis and therapy In: Clinical Program Proceedings of the Fifth World Congress 222-227